 NURSES: THEY ARE ONE OF A KIND.
-It’s no wonder there is an entire week dedicated to the profession every year!
-We couldn’t think of a better time than Nurses Week to share some amazing facts about the hard-working bunch.
+It’s no wonder there is an entire week dedicated to this profession every year!
+We couldn’t think of a better time than Nurse’s Week to share some amazing facts about the hard-working bunch.
 Think you know all there is to know about nursing?
 Think again!
-Here are 10 reasons we think #NursesRock!
+Here are 10 reasons why we think #NursesRock!

-1. The 1st nursing school was established in India in 250 B.C.
+1. The first nursing school was established in India in 250 B.C.

-During this time, only men were allowed to attend the school because they were viewed as more pure than women.
-Now woman practically dominate the field statistically.
+During this time, only men were allowed to attend school because they were viewed as more “pure” than women.
+Now, women practically dominate the field statistically.
 Data from the 2009 U.S Department of Health and Human Services stated that approximately 5.8% of nurses in the U.S were male.
-It wasnt until the 1800s that nursing truly became a systematized practice.
+It wasn’t until the 1800s that nursing became a systematized practice.

-During the Crimean War, Florence Nightingale and 38 volunteer nurses were sent to a British camp in Turkey where they began to practice what we know as modern nursing today.
+During the Crimean War, Florence Nightingale and 38 volunteer nurses were sent to a British camp in Turkey, where they began to practice what we know as modern nursing today.
 Before 1862, women were prevented from joining hospital staff and medical school.
-When the New England Hospital For Women and Children opened in Boston in 1862, women could finally receive clinical training.
-In 1873, Americas first women-trained nurse graduated from the school.
+When the New England Hospital for Women and Children opened in Boston in 1862, women could finally receive clinical training.
+In 1873, America’s first women-trained nurses graduated from the school.
 The hospital is now known as Dimock Community Health Center.

-3. Nurses are consistently named one of the most trusting professions.
+3. Nurses are consistently named as one of the most trusted professions.

 The annual Gallup Survey has named nursing as the highest-trusted profession for the 14th year in a row.
 Nurses are viewed as having high ethical and honesty standards by 85% of the public who took the survey.

-4. There are over 100 nursing professions to choose from.
+4. There are over 100 nursing professions available to nurses

-According to DiscoverNursing.com, there are currently 104 nursing professions to choose from.
-Nursing is one of the most customizable careers you could pursue, as there are several types of degrees, certifications, job characteristics and categories you can select from.
+According to DiscoverNursing.com, there are currently 104 nursing professions available to nurses.
+Nursing is one of the most “customizable” careers you could pursue, as there are several types of degrees, certifications, job characteristics, and categories available.
 Some of these categories include:

 · Advanced Practice